 We begin by understanding what radio actually is, and why we use it for communications.
 We'll understand how radio frequencies are in the Gigahertz range, used within frequency bands measured in the Megahertz wide.

 Then we will look at the spectrum, i.e. standardized bands of frequencies, how they are allocated and the need for licenses.
-You will learn which bands are used for what, from cordless phones to WiFi and cellular, including the new 700-MHz bands.
+You will learn which bands are used for what, from cordless phones to Wi-Fi and cellular, including new allocations in 600, 700 and 800 MHz bands, 3.5 GHz fixed wireless, and new allocations for 5G including the 3.7 GHz C-band... and how some aircraft operators learned the meaning of "spectrum clearing".

 Next, we'll understand how information is represented using radio.
 The first stop is a quick review of old-fashioned analog radio and TV, followed by what most systems use today: digital.
 We'll spend some time understanding digital, how 1s and 0s are communicated by modems and familiarize you with jargon and buzzwords like QAM and QPSK.